RenaSchott/Project2-JSGame/README.md

   - The footer shows all necessary social media icons.
   - The icons for facebook, X and Instagram are clickable and open in a new tab.
+  - The footer section tries to give options for the users to stay informned about the game.
   - The footer has the same background color as the header.
-  - The footer section tries to give options for the users to stay informned about the game.
+  - The icons are beige for the same reasons as the text in the header.

 ![screenshot of the footer](assets/readme-images/footer.png)

 - **Index page**

-  -
+  - On a beige background the game in named and the general game idea as well as the game rules are explained.
+  - The text color is a dark grey with matches nicely the playful font and the beige background color.
+  - The needed "Go to game" button stands out with his light blue background color and brings the user to the game page when clicked.

 ![screenshot of the index page](assets/readme-images/index.png)